 Respondent is prohibited from cross collateralizing and cross defaulting the Development Parcel, or any portion thereof, with any other assets.
-Moreover, Respondent is prohibited from assigning, pledging, hypothecating, or otherwise transferring its interest in the net cash flows or ownership in the Development Parcel and project in part, or in whole, without prior District approval, which may be granted or withheld at the District's sole discretion.
-Any additional debt shall require prior written District approval, which may be granted or withheld at the District's sole discretion.
+Moreover, Respondent is prohibited from assigning, pledging, hypothecating, or otherwise transferring its interest in the net cash flows or ownership in the Development Parcel and project in part, or in whole, without prior District approval.
+Any additional debt shall require prior written District approval.